 Increase the Value of Our Spectrum.
 We hold approximately 60% of the private radio band at 900 MHz.
 While we intend to provide our Dispatch Plus product on narrowband technologies over the shorter term, we anticipate demands for high speed data and video services, even in the case of PTT users, should provide an impetus for change over the longer term.
-We believe our past successes, combined with our anticipated market position as a leading private dispatch carrier will provide us opportunity in the future to request that FCC repurpose a portion of our spectrum.
+We believe our past successes, combined with our anticipated market position as a leading private dispatch carrier has provided us opportunity to request that FCC repurpose a portion of our spectrum.
+On November 17, 2014, we and the Enterprise Wireless Alliance submitted a joint Petition for Rulemaking to the FCC to propose realignment of a portion of the 900MHz spectrum from narrowband to broadband.
 Further, we believe this strategy can significantly increase the value of our spectrum, possibly leading to 3x3 MHz broadband opportunities.
 However, we expect FCC consideration of such repurposing of the spectrum to take a significant amount of time, and there is no assurance that the FCC will approve the repurposing of the spectrum.
 Furthermore, any FCC approval or repurposing may be subject to legal objections from other licensees and users of the 900 MHz spectrum.
 As a result, there is no assurance that we will ultimately be successful in obtaining the necessary approvals required to repurpose a portion of the 900 MHz spectrum from narrowband to broadband.